wjwwenn/Data-Analysis/PythonBasics/10 CSV/Reference.md

 ```

 ## 2 Open a file with the `r` mode
-`r` means write as in write-mode.
-First let's define a random path to a filename that already exists (we created it above).
+`r` = read-mode.
+Define a random path to a filename that already exists.
 ```python
 to_save_dir = "/path/to/save/in/"
 filename = "myfilename.txt"